Rent The African Queen (1951)

 Collections:

-A Brief History of Ships in Film: From Sailing to , A Brief History of Film Weddings: Part 3, A History of Films about Film: Part 1, Award Winners, Brando: A Centenary Celebration, Cinema and the First World War, Drama Films & TV, Films to Watch If You Like..., Getting to Know..., Getting to Know: Clint Eastwood, Getting to Know: Kenneth Branagh, Holidays Film Collection, Instant Expert's Guide to John Huston, Introducing a British Film Family, Oscar's Two-Time Club, The Biggest Oscar Snubs: Part 1, A History of Baseball Films, A Brief History of Film..., The Instant Expert's Guide, Top 10 Films By Year, Top 10 Screen Kisses (1896-1979), Top 100 AFI Movies, Top 100 AFI Passions, Top Films, Top Films of 1990: Vol. 1, What to Watch If You Like: Misfits
+A Brief History of Ships in Film: From Sailing to , A Brief History of Film Weddings: Part 3, A History of Films about Film: Part 1, Award Winners, Brando: A Centenary Celebration, Cinema and the First World War, Drama Films & TV, Films to Watch If You Like..., Getting to Know..., Getting to Know: Clint Eastwood, Getting to Know: Kenneth Branagh, Holidays Film Collection, Instant Expert's Guide to John Huston, Introducing a British Film Family, Oscar's Two-Time Club, People of the Pictures, The Biggest Oscar Snubs: Part 1, A History of Baseball Films, A Brief History of Film..., The Instant Expert's Guide, Top 10 Films By Year, Top 10 Screen Kisses (1896-1979), Top 100 AFI Movies, Top 100 AFI Passions, Top Films, Top Films of 1990: Vol. 1, What to Watch If You Like: Misfits

 Awards: